topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 #### Story 1

 We want to leave room for volume expansion after node allocation.
-In this case, we can allocate the node that has the maximum amount of free space.
+In this case, we want to allocate the node that has the maximum amount of free space.

 #### Story 2

-We want to reduce the number of nodes as much as possible to reduce costs when using the cloud environment, etc. In this case, we can allocate the node that has sufficient free space and a minimum amount of free space.
+We want to reduce the number of nodes as much as possible to reduce costs when using a cloud environment.
+In this case, we want to allocate the node that has the smallest amount of sufficiently free space left.

 ### Notes/Constraints/Caveats (Optional)